uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 A successful problem statement conveys:
 1. The desired state,
 2. The actual state, and
-3. Consequences of the current state (who does this affect and to what degree?)
+3. Consequences of remaining in the current state (who does this affect and to what degree?)
 -->

 ## Solution